koczkatamas/blog/_posts/2015-10-14-asis-2015-finals-ultra-compression.md

 tags: asis asis2015finals web
 ---

-*This challenge was solved by and the write up was written by one of my teammates, nguyen*
+*This challenge was solved by and the write up was written by teammates, nguyen and akg*

 Through testing to know it's a blind cmd injection in filename of a file upload.